shapeoko/Docs/content/workarea.md

 ![belt tightening](belt-routing/63-so_wiring-062.jpg)

+(If you can't get enough tension, place one of the 13mm wrenches against the far side of the Allen wrench and use it as a handle to pull the Allen wrench to pull the belt anchor to tension the belt)
 ## Last but not least

 You will also need to complete the wiring as documented in the [next step](wiring.html).